TL;DR

 Speaking of dermatologists:

 As dermatologists, we treat hundreds, maybe even thousands of patients every year.
-Believe me, I’ve seen a ton of people losing hair because of a ton of different reasons that cause a ton of different loss of hair types.
+Believe me, I’ve seen a ton of people losing hair for a ton of different reasons that cause a ton of different hair types to lose hair.

-So if there’s one person on earth that can tell you for sure if you’re going bald or not, right on the spot; it’s your dermatologist.
+So if there’s one person on earth who can tell you for sure if you’re going bald or not, right on the spot, it’s your dermatologist.
 And it’s the only way to make sure if, why, and how you’re losing hair.

 Getting an expert’s opinion is the best way to know whether you are going bald.